Make sure you are on Lindsay Wilson's mailing list. Contact him here.

 I CAMPBELL: Basil Pattersons.

-A. LAMB: Stevenson College.
+LAMB: Stevenson College.

-B. SMITH: Stevenson College.
+SMITH: Stevenson College.

 C. POMPHREY: Nautical College